gemugoddess/AEGCN/README.md

 # AEGCN
-This is our Tensorflow implementation for AEGCN:
+This is our Tensorflow implementation for AEGCN.
+We will continue format this code.

 ## Environment Requirement
 The code has been tested running under Python 3.6.5.
 The required packages are as follows: